Degrees and Fields of Study

 Please append to your essay a brief statement of your plans for financing your graduate work.
 This statement must be included, whether or not you are applying for financial aid.

-Writing Sample (all programs except Joint M.A. in Near Eastern Studies/Journalism): A writing sample is required for those who do not take the GRE general test.
+Writing Sample (all programs except Joint M.A. in Near Eastern Studies/Journalism): A writing sample is required.
 It should be limited to 15 double-spaced pages, perhaps excerpting a longer work.
 It should be a term paper, essay, or publication that demonstrates your capacity to conduct research and/or social, political, or cultural analysis.
 It need not have been published.

 Writing Sample (Near Eastern Studies/Journalism): Three different writing samples are required.
 The writing samples need not have been published, although if you have clips you are proud of, please do submit them.
 The samples should represent your best overall work and your aptitude for journalism.
 Clips from your college newspaper, personal essays, academic research papers, and short fiction are all acceptable.